Loading data

 , but when using the Python API, it can be of any dimensionality.- sync_offset

 You can specify a sync_offset to handle synchronization or acquisition problems.
-If it’s positive, sync_offset number of frames will be skipped from start.
-If it’s negative, abs(sync_offset) number of blank frames will be inserted at start.
+If it’s positive, sync_offset number of frames will be skipped from the start of the input data.
+If it’s negative, the dataset will be padded by abs(sync_offset) number of frames at the beginning.

 - io_backend